 Vinorelbine belongs to a family of chemotherapy drugs known as vinca alkaloids, which were initially created from extracts of the periwinkle plant.
 The antitumor effects of this drug were discovered in 1959.

 Vinorelbine is classified as an antineoplastic agent.
-It binds to microtubular proteins in cells, which prevents cancer cells from reproducing and leads to their self-destruction.
+It binds to microtubular proteins in cells.
+Microtubules are needed for cell reproduction, so damage to the microtubules by vinorelbine prevents cancer cells from reproducing and leads to their self-destruction.

 Vinorelbine is typically administered in cycles of six weekly intravenous (IV) injections, though this varies based on the patient’s health factors and whether vinorelbine is combined with another chemotherapy drug.